MrRobinOfficial/Guide-UnrealEngine/README.md

 ![Math Node Example](static/img/math_node_example.png)

-Read more <a href="https://docs.unrealengine.com/5.2/en-US/math-expression-node-in-unreal-engine/" target="_blank">here</a>!
+You can read more about math expression node at <a href="https://docs.unrealengine.com/5.2/en-US/math-expression-node-in-unreal-engine/" target="_blank">Unreal's docs</a>.

 ### Call function in editor